ericniebler/range-v3/doc/index.md

 ### View validity

 Any operation on the underlying range that invalidates its iterators or sentinels will also invalidate any view that refers to any part of that range.
-Additionally, some views (_e.g._, `view::filter`), are invalidated when the underlying elements of the range are mutated.
+Additionally, some views (_e.g._, `views::filter`), are invalidated when the underlying elements of the range are mutated.
 It is best to recreate a view after any operation that may have mutated the underlying range.

 #### Actions